 - Emily is the Complainant in a Title IX hearing against Sam, who she has accused of sexually harassing her.
-Sam does not appear for the Title IX hearing, but her Advisor, Lucas does.
-Lucas begins to cross examine Sam at the hearing and Emily's Advisor says that Emily should not be subject to cross-examination since Sam is not present to be crossexamined. - How should the Decision-maker respond?
+Sam does not appear for the Title IX hearing, but her advisor, Lucas does.
+Lucas begins to cross examine Sam at the hearing and Emily's advisor objects, saying that Emily should not be subject to cross-examination since Sam is not present to be cross-examined. - How should the Decision-maker rule?

-- Answer: The Decision-maker must allow the crossexamination.
-The fact that Sam is not present at the hearing does not bar her Advisor from cross-examining Emily. - However, because Sam has not appeared for the hearing and has not subjected herself to cross-examination, the Decision-maker cannot relay on any of Sam's statements in the determination of responsibility.
+- Answer: The Decision-maker should over-rule the objection.
+The fact that Sam is not present at the hearing does not bar her advisor from cross-examining Emily. - However, because Sam has not appeared for the hearing and has not subjected herself to cross-examination, the Decision-maker cannot relay on any of Sam's statements in the determination of responsibility.